Wirnex/arguments-check.php/README.md

 function feedMeWithAnArray(array $data)
 {
 	$balance = 0;
-	ArgumentsCheck::CheckArguments(array('userId', 'sum', 'timestamp'),  $data);
+	// Using ArgumentsCheck class we describe what array we expect ArgumentsCheck::CheckArguments(array('userId', 'sum', 'timestamp'),  $data);
 	//
 	// here we sure that all arguments were passed to function